National Security Act of 1947: House of Representatives

 During the July 15, 1947, and July 19, 1947, debates in the House of Representatives, major proponents of the National Security Act of 1947 included representatives Wadsworth (R-NY), McCormack (D-MA), and Manasco (D-AL), who were all on the Expenditures Committee as high-ranking members, and the House Armed Services Committee Chairman Walter G. Andrews (R-NY).

 Opponents of the bill in the House included Representatives Cole (R-NY), Sheppard (D-CA), Rogers (R-MA), and Taber (R-NY).
 Representatives Cole, Sheppard, and Rogers argued that the Navy did not have enough protections under the bill, while Representative Taber argued against the budgetary aspect.

 Minor amendments were passed during debates in the House.
 Some of Representative Cole's amendments protecting the Navy and limiting the secretary of defense's powers were passed by voice vote (though others he offered were defeated).
 Representatives Judd (R-MN) and Brown (R-OH) were able to pass amendments by voice votes that required the director of central intelligence to be appointed by the president from civilian life and confirmed by the Senate, and Representative Judd passed an amendment allowing the Federal Bureau of Investigation and the Atomic Energy Commission to conduct secret operations without the inspection of the director of central intelligence.
 Amendments offered by representatives MacKinnon (R-MN), Case (R-NJ), Mitchell (R-IN), Clason (R-MA), and Owens (R-IL) were defeated.

 Enactment

-The National Security Act of 1947 was signed into law by President Truman on July 26, 1947.
+The Act was signed into law by President Truman on July 26, 1947.
 The bill signing took place aboard Truman's VC-54C presidential aircraft Sacred Cow, the first aircraft used for the role of Air Force One.
 The president was traveling to be at the bedside of his dying mother and delayed his departure until the bill was signed.

 The majority of the provisions of the act took effect on September 18, 1947, the day after the Senate confirmed James Forrestal as the first secretary of defense.
 His power was initially limited and it was difficult for him to exercise the authority to make his office effective.
 This was later changed in the amendment to the act in 1949, creating what was to be the Department of Defense.